halfundecided/web-programming-stevens/web-programming-1/labs/lab09/README.md

 ## Prime Numbers

 For this lab, you will be using HTML, CSS, and JavaScript on the user's browser to make a simple Prime Number checker!
-You will create an express server with a simgle page at the location `/` that will provide the user with a web page to allow them to check if a number is a prime. **The entire checking operation will be done using client-side JavaScript.**
+You will create an express server with a single page at the location `/` that will provide the user with a web page to allow them to check if a number is a prime. **The entire checking operation will be done using client-side JavaScript.**

 ## The Server